 P&G prefers the Forest Stewardship Council® (FSC®) certification, the most trusted forest certification system.
 This standard has been recognized by many non-government organizations or NGOs for protecting forests, biodiversity, and habitat to the highest level available.
 Yet, the availability of FSC-certified wood pulp is insufficient to meet demand.
 For more than five years, P&G has worked with experts to increase the number of forest acres that are FSC-certified in the U.S. and Canada.
 As part of this effort, we committed to nearly double our FSC-certified fiber use to 75 percent across all P&G Family Care brands by 2025.

 Now, we are years ahead of schedule and can share that:

-- P&G Family Care will meet our 2025 commitment of 75 percent FSC commitment before 2022, three years ahead of our goal.
+- P&G Family Care will meet our 2025 commitment of 75 percent FSC commitment by the end of 2021, three years ahead of our goal.
 As part of this accelerated progress, 95 percent of wood pulp we source from Ontario and Quebec, an area of focus for caribou protection, will be FSC certified before 2022.

 - P&G Family Care will set a new ambition to deliver 100 percent FSC by 2030, setting a new bar for the pulp industry.

 - Currently, P&G Family Care uses 98 percent recycled fiber in our fiber-based packaging.
 We remain dedicated to using recycled fiber where it has the most impact, so today, we are accelerating our goal of achieving 100 percent recycled fiber in our fiber-based packaging before 2023, two years ahead of our original goal.
 Paper fibers can be re-used 5 to 7 times* in cardboard and paper packaging.
 Also, recycled fibers can be used efficiently in cardboard and paperboard products, with less waste in the manufacturing process than when used in premium tissue products.